 We recently acquired a postcard dated 1907 (below) which shows the Zinc Oxide plant located above the New Hartman Mine.
 The buildings are partially dismantled and muslin bags are show strewn on the ground in the area where the bag room was previously located.
 Special tanks to Alex Stauffer for spotting this find on ebay.
 The Zinc Oxide plant was operated by the Friedensville Zinc Company from the mid 1880s until shortly before the mines closed in 1893.

 In March 2022, we were able to visit the site of the Methodist Episcopal chapel which was established by Dr. Henry Clemens in 1863 to serve the needs of the Cornish miners who worked for Lehigh Zinc Company.
 The chapel disappeared many years ago, but a small cemetery remains in derelict condition.
 The chapel operated with a pastor until 1877.
 The property is located in Upper Saucon Township near the corner of Oakhurst Drive and Old Bethlehem Pike.
 The cemetery is now owned by the nearby Assumption BVM Church (Roman Catholic), however, it is not maintained and, therefore, effectively abandoned.
-Some of the surnames of those buried on the grounds include Adams, Bennett, Harry, Jackson and Mills.
-Many of the stones are no longer legible.
+Working with mine historians Pat and Mike Kaas of Arlington Va we have now been able to identify all seven individuals who are buried in the grave yard, including one miner who fell 90 feet down a mine shaft to his death in 1872.
+More information on the cemetery is now available on the Find A Grave website including links to family trees (Cemetery ID 2764477).
+The cemetery is identified as Methodist Cemetery, Colesville, Lehigh County.
 The following slideshow shows a few of the better preserved headstones and a marker indicating that the cemetery was last restored by a Eagle Scout troop in 2000.
 Also included is a photo of one of homes which was part of the miner settlement once located along a dirt road above the chapel and cemetery:

 Ken Cox, a retired New Jersey Zinc Company mine manager, recently informed us of an artifact from the President Engine in his personal collection.
 Many years ago, Ken acquired a chrome plated nut from the engine which is inscribed on one of the flats with the following description: "Relic From President Engine Designed 1868 Built 1870 Dismantled 1900".
 On another of the nut's flats, the description reads "Souvenir From Friedensville Zinc Mine Plated By Tony Sciarra April 8, 1940"